vkurian/Projectself/README.md

 # Projectself-

-This is a personel site about me and whatI am about
+This is a personel site about me and bit of a portfolio site